 These chicken thighs roast to a golden brown perfection atop fennel, apple, red onion and sweet potato.
 What’s even better than that is it only uses one pan to get the job done.
-Exotic in aroma and warm to the senses, Chinese Five Spice is a rich spice blend that’s used in a basting sauce for these Five Spice Roasted Chicken Thighs.
+Exotic in aroma and warm to the senses, Chinese Five Spice is a rich spice blend that’s used in a basting sauce for this Five Spice Roasted Chicken.

 The vegetables get savory, caramelized and reach a nice sweetness.
 Paired with the delicious chicken it’s a wonderful dinner.
 I use bone-in skin on chicken thighs.
 I think they have a richer flavor than a chicken breast, but by all means use a chicken breast.
 I love them, too!

 I keep the skin on when roasting chicken because the skin renders it’s fat and bastes the chicken, keeping it moist.
 When serving I take the skin off and dig in!

 Halfway through roasting I baste again with the chicken broth, butter, honey and Five Spice mixture to ensure a flavorful and golden brown texture.
 Enjoy!